'Sunday Night Football' prediction, odds: Ravens vs. Steelers picks, best bets

 Why the Ravens can win

 Veteran running back Derrick Henry can put the offense on his back, as he did in last week's win over the Packers.
 Henry rushed 36 times for 216 yards and four touchdowns at Green Bay.
 For the season, he has carried 287 times for 1,469 yards and 16 touchdowns.
 He has 15 explosive plays of 20 yards or more, including a long of 59, with 74 first-down conversions.
-He has also caught 20 passes for 150 yards.
+He has also caught 20 passes for 150 yards and has over 100 scrimmage yards earlier this year versus Pittsburgh.

 Wide receiver Zay Flowers has been solid in the passing game.
 In 16 games, Flowers has 82 receptions for 1,073 yards and three touchdowns.
 He also has 17 big plays of 20 yards or more, including a long of 56, with 400 yards after the catch and 45 first-down conversions.
 Against the Packers, he caught four passes for 30 yards and a score.
+Facing Pittsburgh's No. 29 passing defense, Flowers should find holes in the secondary.
 See which team to back at SportsLine.

 Bet Lamar Jackson to go Over 214.5 passing yards at DraftKings: